 Jeffrey W. LeFever is a visual artist born and raised in Southern California, currently working from Las Vegas, Nevada.

-He is known for his early career’s iconic airbrushed illustration work, later experimental excursions into abstract and mixed media painting, and the current complex idea structures of his most recent visual work.
-He is also known for his evocative photography.
+He is known for his early career’s iconic airbrushed illustration work and his experimental excursions into abstract and mixed media painting.
+He is also known for his work as a photographer.

-LeFever’s photography began as a service to his commercial clients, emphasizing small product and large scale industrial manufacturing processes.
+Jeff’s photography began as a service to his commercial clients, helping catalog small product and capture large scale industrial manufacturing processes.
 His biggest photo-project to date has been photo-capturing the visual theological voice found in consecrated spaces— a fourteen-year project that spanned ten countries, eight states, and 58 cities.

 To begin in 2021: Jeff has started seeking partnerships with gallery representation.
 Jeff will also begin reviewing special private & corporate project with rep/agents proposing large commission collaborations.
 All interested representatives for special commissions, collaborations, and Gallery representation, please contact Jeff at firstname.lastname@example.org